oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 To do so, simply locate the _Avatar_ component in the palette, and drag & drop it on top of the `List View` component either in the Structure view or in the canvas.

 **IMPORTANT**: make sure you drop the component in the _image slot_.
-First drag the _Avatar_ component over the `List item` until the slot popup appears; then, without yet dropping it, move the _Avatar_ component to the _image_ slot:
+First drag the _Avatar_ component over the `List item` until the slots popup appears; then, without yet dropping it, move the _Avatar_ component to the _image_ slot:

 ![](workshops/visualbuilder/media/96.png)

 However, you still see a black square.
 Let's bind the _data_ (source) of the new avatar component to the right picture.

-If you reviewed the uploaded images, you probable have noticed each image filename corresponds to a `NameSurname.jpg` pattern.
-No need to say that the connatenation of the `repName` and `repSurname` fields plus `.jpg` will make the trick!
+If you reviewed the uploaded images, you probably have noticed each image filename corresponds to a `NameSurname.jpg` pattern.
+No need to say that the concatenation of the `repName` and `repSurname` fields plus `.jpg` will make the trick!

 So, select the avatar component in the Structure view (or select the black square in the canvas) to open its properties section.
-Go to the _Data_ tab and click the _Src_ field's Expression Editor (`fx` icon):
+Go to the _Data_ tab and click the _Src_ field's Expression Editor (`fx` button):

 ![](workshops/visualbuilder/media/97.png)